toddaustin07/Edge-ONVIF-Driver/README.md

 - M1004-W (video streaming only, no motion alerts)

 ### TP-Link TAPO
-There is a known problem with subscribing to motion events, however video streaming is functional *UPDATE*:  I have a test version of the driver that appears to solve the motion events issue with Tapo cameras.
+There is a known problem with subscribing to motion events, however video streaming is functional.

+*UPDATE*:  I have a test version of the driver that appears to solve the motion events issue with Tapo cameras.
 Please contact me for access.